MA in Mental Health Counseling and Behavioral Medicine

 The Mental Health Counseling and Behavioral Medicine master’s degree is the only accredited program that is housed in a medical school.
 Our emphasis on behavioral medicine and neuroscience makes us unlike any other counseling program.
 The two-year intensive program prepares graduates for mental health counseling licensure in Massachusetts and in other states.
 The program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

-Our two-year, 60-credit counseling program offers unparalleled clinical training opportunities in and around greater Boston, including placements at the Veteran’s Affairs, Boston Medical Center, college counseling centers, trauma counseling and refugee centers, integrated primary care, emergency departments, forensic settings and prisons, treatment centers for substance use and eating disorders, inpatient settings, and clinical research teams, to name a few.
-Students receive rigorous training in mental health assessment and diagnosis, counseling theory and application, and are exposed to a wide array of client populations and career paths.
+Our two-year, 60-credit counseling program offers unparalleled clinical training opportunities in and around greater Boston, including placements at the Veteran’s Affairs, Boston Medical Center, college counseling centers, trauma counseling and refugee centers, integrated primary care, emergency departments, forensic settings, and prisons.
+Treatment centers for substance use and eating disorders, inpatient settings, and clinical research teams, to name a few.
+Students complete a semester-long practicum and a year-long internship as part of their clinical training.
+They also receive rigorous training in mental health assessment and diagnosis, counseling theory and application, and are exposed to a wide array of client populations and career paths.
 Our passionate and caring faculty and staff deliver a counseling curriculum that incorporates coursework in behavioral medicine, neuroscience, and psychopharmacology.

 Each year, graduates of the Mental Health Counseling and Behavioral Medicine program are exceptionally well-prepared for employment in mental health counseling positions across the United States and internationally.
-Between 2016 and 2018, graduates who responded to our survey achieved the following outcomes:
+In 2021, graduates who responded to our survey achieved the following outcomes:

 - 98% worked in mental health counseling positions after graduation